thomasclausen/jquery-facebook-wall/README.md

     show_guestentries: true - choices: 'true' or 'false'
     show_comments: true - choices: 'true' or 'false'

+For the "type" parameter you have the following options:
+"feed" - displays all your public entries - including guest entries "posts" - displays only your own all public entries - not guest entries "events" - displays all your public entries

 # Get your fanpage id

 If your fanpage URL looks like ex. [http://www.facebook.com/redbull](http://www.facebook.com/redbull), you just replace 'www' with 'graph' and you will get the id amongst other informations.